Updated on 3rd Aug 2020

 Let’s discuss these needs a little more to find out which family broadband plans are best suited to meet them.

 How many times a day does your family access the internet?
 How many devices are connected to the internet when everyone is home?
-What are the main uses for the internet for your family?
+What are the main uses of the internet for your family?

 Is your broadband speed fast enough to take the load of your family’s usage habits?
 Broadband speed is the rate at which data is transferred to and from your modem.
 In a house full of people streaming and downloading at the same time, the expectation is to get what they want, now, regardless of the data plan.
-If your internet is slow, then a new broadband plan needs to be considered.

 Latency is the speed at which your downloading or streaming platform communicates with the server.
 You want low latency to enjoy higher internet speeds and better user experience.
 While a number of factors affect latency, most of these are beyond your control and the least you can do is to find out how far you are located from your chosen provider’s exchange.
 If you are located more than five kilometres from an exchange, the higher the latency – meaning the longer it would take for a menu to load.